Get help today 888-509-8965 or sign up for 24/7 text support.

 • Identify and resolve certain challenges, such as unemployment, homelessness, and legal issues.

-Keep in mind that the goals of IOP are not limited to the objectives listed above, and your treatment plan will be focused on your individual treatment goals that are specific to you.
+Keep in mind that the goals of IOP for drugs or alcohol are not limited to the objectives listed above, and your treatment plan will be focused on your individual treatment goals that are specific to you.

-Whether an intensive outpatient program is right for you depends on a number of factors, such as:3
+Whether an intensive outpatient rehab program is right for you depends on several factors, such as your overall physical and mental health, your readiness to change, your substance use history, and your living situation.3

-An IOP may not be good fit for you if you:3,4
+Recovery looks different for everyone, but in general, an IOP for alcohol or drugs may be a good fit for you if you:3,4

-• Are not ready or willing to engage in treatment.
+• Are ready and willing to engage in treatment.

-• Are at a high risk of severe withdrawal or relapse.
+• Are not at a high risk of severe withdrawal or relapse.

-• Have physical or mental health problems that are not being well managed or that can’t be treated in an outpatient setting.
+• Do not have physical or mental health problems that are not being well managed or that can’t be treated in an outpatient setting.

 If you’re curious about what type of substance use treatment program best fits your needs, talk to your doctor or an addiction treatment professional.
 They can help match a treatment setting to your specific treatment needs and individual recovery goals.